What Are Pulse Surveys?

 Imagine this scenario:

 A small technology company recently implemented a back-to-office policy that required all employees to be in the office five days a week.
-While leadership was vaguely aware that some employees didn’t love this new arrangement, they started to realize this might be a larger issue when they started losing one or two top performers in key roles.
+While leadership was vaguely aware that some employees didn’t love this new arrangement, they began to realize this might be a larger issue when they started losing one or two top performers in key roles.

 At the end of the year, they circulated their annual employee survey, and they were shocked to hear overwhelming feedback that the vast majority of employees really didn’t like this new policy and that many admitted that it would cause them to look for new opportunities in the year ahead.